FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

 In this view, the developer registers the microservices employed in the missions.
 Each microservice must belong to one of the three available domains:

 Assignment domain:
-    Microservice responses are interpreted as assignment to an agent.
+    microservice responses are interpreted as assignment to an agent.

 Map domain:
-    Microservice responses are interpreted as updates for the map objects.
+    microservice responses are interpreted as updates for the map objects.

 Storage domain:
-    Microservice does not respond with relevant data, the request is only used to push data to an external storage server and return the request status (2XX or 4XX).
+    microservice does not respond with relevant data, the request is only used to push data to an external storage server and return the request status (2XX or 4XX).

 .. figure:: ./img/microservices-view.png
     :align: center